2023 Solar Incentives Guide for Fort Mill, SC - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-- Tax Exemptions: Your solar system may qualify for exemptions on both sales and property tax.
-Sales tax exemptions are applied at the time of purchase.
-Property tax exemptions allow you to ignore the added value of the solar panels when calculating property taxes on your house.
+- Tax Exemptions: Your solar panel system might qualify for exemptions on both sales and property tax.
+Sales tax exemptions are effective at the time of purchase.
+Property tax exemptions let you ignore the value added by your solar panels when calculating property taxes on your home.

 Federal Solar Incentives

-In August 2022, the ITC (now titled the Clean Energy Credit) was expanded and extended by the passing of the Inflation Reduction Act.
-With the new provisions, solar installation projects started after January 1, 2022 and completed by the end of 2032 might qualify for a 30% tax credit.
-The amount of the credit will then see a slight annual decrease until the end of the current Clean Energy Credit in 2035.
-Starting in 2023, the program expansion will also make claiming credit for energy storage systems easier than ever before.
+The ITC was both renewed and expanded by the passage of the Inflation Reduction Act in August 2022.
+It's also now called the Clean Energy Credit.
+Now, solar installation projects started after January 1, 2022 and completed by the end of 2032 might qualify for a 30% tax credit.
+This credit amount will then decrease slightly each year until the current Clean Energy Credit expires in 2035.
+The expansion to the program also makes claiming credit for energy storage systems easier than ever before, beginning in 2023.